Champions League final could move from Russia amid Ukraine crisis | DW | 22.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-While western governments condemn Vladimir Putin's actions, UEFA currently have "no plans" to move the 2022 Champions League final.
+While Western governments condemn Vladimir Putin's actions, UEFA currently has "no plans" to move the 2022 Champions League final.
 European football's governing body has slated the game for Saint Petersburg in May.

 It's the annual showpiece event on the European football calendar.
 But where the Champions League final is to be held in 2022 remains up in the air.

-Western governments have condemned Russian President Vladimir Putin's decision to order troops into two rebel-held regions in Ukraine, as fears of a full-scale invasion grow.
+Western governments have condemned Russian President Vladimir Putin's decision to order troops into two separatist-held regions in Ukraine, as fears of a full-scale invasion grow.

 Pressure is growing on UEFA to move the final, with British prime minister Boris Johnson telling parliament there was "no chance of holding football tournaments in a Russia that invades sovereign countries," on Tuesday.